kuangticus/scrubber/README.md

-# stockBot
+# scrubber

-Simple bot that tracks the stats of a stock that is inputed
+Simple head lines scrubber that will sending head lines to email address froms stock sources and news outlets.